dcl-docs/data-vis/README.md

-# Vis Wisdom
+# Data Visualization

-This repository contains the source for the book [Vis Wisdom](https://bookdown.org/content/2138/).
+This repository contains the source for the book [Data Visualization](https://bookdown.org/content/2138/).

 We welcome suggestions for improvements.